sid04naik/jquery.plugin-boilerplate/README.md

 Attach the default plugin options directly to the plugin object.
 This allows users to override default plugin options globally,instead of passing the same option(s) every time the plugin is initialized.
-For example, the user could set the "property" value once for all instances of the plugin with `$.fn.pluginName.defaults.property = 'myValue';`.
+For example, the user could set the "property" value once for all instances of the plugin with `$.fn.PLUGIN_NAME.defaults.property = 'myValue';`.
 Then, every time plugin is initialized, property" will be set to "myValue".
 More: http://learn.jquery.com/plugins/advanced-plugin-concepts/

 ```js